Mansour Haghdoust: IRGC career

 Field Commander (Equivalents brigadier General) Haghdoust joined IRGC in the beginning of the revolution as a peacekeeping member against the possible rebellions.
 In 1979 he joined the Imam Khomeini's red scarfs paramilitary forces to stop the 1979 Kurdish rebellion in Iran.
 He then joined the Iran–Iraq War in the year 1981 as a frontline.
-He served in IRGC frontline for about 6 years and was a participant and deputy chief in combat in many important operations like Operation Ramadan, Operation Karbala-6 etc. He became the deputy commander of IRCG joint forces on west Shalamcheh and while heading to an operational field they were attacked by Iraqi aircraft, using Chemical weaponry and bombs which poisoned him and his 130 combatants, caused him to retire from the frontline of the war.
+He served in IRGC frontline for about 6 years and was a participant and deputy chief in combat in many important operations like Operation Ramadan, Operation Karbala-6 etc. He became the deputy commander of IRGC joint forces on west Shalamcheh and while heading to an operational field they were attacked by Iraqi aircraft, using Chemical weaponry and bombs which poisoned him and his 130 combatants, caused him to retire from the frontline of the war.
 Later after the incident he was awarded the rank of deputy commander of 8th Najaf Ashraf Division.
 In his IRGC career Haghdoust became a deputy commander of 27th Mohammad Rasulullah Division, 8th Armored and Infantary Division and 31st Ashura Division.
 His most notable time in IRGC was when he became the deputy commander of 33rd Al-Mahdi Division and later the IRGC chief in command in Jahrom, in which he started to organize the IRGC forces around the Fars province and was awarded the honorary rank of Brigadier general.